-Duke: (after stealing a phone from the animals) Hello, kitty?
+Grand Duke of Owls: (after stealing a phone from the animals) Hello, kitty?
 It's the Duke.
 I have some rather bad news I'm afraid. *Ahem* When the batteries expire, so will your friends.
-Toodle-loo, cheerio. bye!. (bites the chord of the phone while grinning like a psychopath)Edmund: (sounding appropriately frightened) Oh no...
+Toodle-loo, cheerio, bye!. (bites the cord of the phone while grinning like a psychopath)Edmond: (sounding appropriately frightened) Oh no...

-- The Grand Duke might be responsible for some kids' deep and abiding fear of organ music.
+- The Grand Duke of Owls might be responsible for some kids' deep and abiding fear of organ music.

-- The Duke's Lucky Charms breath could be considered scary as hell.
-Think about it: a force that could summon storms and turn kids into kittens comes with little stars, hearts and other brightly-colored symbols?!
+- The Grand Duke's Lucky Charms breath could be considered scary as hell.
+Think about it: a force that could summon storms and turn kids into kittens comes with little stars, hearts and other brightly-colored symbols?
 Light Is Not Good.

-- When the Grand Duke drops his hamminess and strangles Edmund with his magic!
+- The part where the Grand Duke drops his hamminess and strangles Edmond with his magic.
+Even though Edmond didn't die, it's still frightening.

 - The following line: